pbrianmackey/ES6/Readme.md

 [![Build Status][travis-image]][travis-url]

-#Setup Process

-- "Transpiler" : Translates ES6 into ES5
-- Babel
+#About

+Introduction to ES6.
+In this project I introduce concepts and code samples covering the latest and greatest in JavaScript.
+This project uses a "transpiler" called Babel to generate ES5 code from ES6 code that can run in any modern browser.

+###Brown Bag Notes

+Notes for doing this presentation in brown bag.

-- "Try it out"
+- Demo Babel's "Try it out"

+##Setup Process

-- recommend running: npm install -g karma-cli (global accessibility of Karma)
+- Recommend running: npm install -g karma-cli (global accessibility of Karma)
-- also recommend: npm install karma-jasmine karma-chrome-launcher --save-dev

-###let
+- Run npm install at the root directory where you clone the project.

+#JavaScript 6 Concepts

+##let

 let allows us to define variables.  var only has two scopes:  global and function (0 or 100).  let gives us block scope!